Harsh3991/forest-reserve-act/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Register/Login to access the application
 3. Browse and manage forest reserve data
+4. Use the AI chatbot to ask questions about forest reserves
+5. Get intelligent responses powered by Hugging Face models
-4. Use the dashboard to view statistics and information
+6. Use the dashboard to view statistics and information

+## 🤖 Chatbot Features

+The integrated AI chatbot uses Hugging Face models to provide:
+- Natural language understanding of forest-related queries
+- Intelligent responses about reserve information
+- Context-aware conversations
+- Quick answers to common questions about forests and reserves

 ## 🌐 API Endpoints